 POSTER SESSIONS

-Posters are a central part of the conference program and offer a highly interactive setting to present and discuss new ideas, methods, and results.
-Two dedicated Poster Sessions will take place during the conference, providing ample time for in-depth exchange and networking with peers.
+Posters were a central part of the conference programme and provided a highly interactive setting to present and discuss new ideas, methods, and results.
+Two dedicated Poster Sessions took place during the conference, offering ample time for in-depth exchange and networking with peers.

 POSTER SPOTLIGHT TALKS

-From all accepted poster submissions, a selection will be invited to give short Poster Spotlight Talks.
-These concise presentations will highlight outstanding posters and give authors the opportunity to present their work to the full audience ahead of the poster sessions.
+From all accepted poster submissions, a selection was invited to give short Poster Spotlight Talks.
+These concise presentations highlighted outstanding posters and gave authors the opportunity to present their work to the full audience ahead of the poster sessions.

 POSTER AWARD

-To highlight great poster contributions at HAICON, posters are evaluated by expert reviewers and, for the first time, we are also experimenting with an LLM-based assessment.
+To highlight great poster contributions at HAICON, posters were evaluated by expert reviewers and, for the first time, we were also experimenting with an LLM-based assessment.

 Reviewer’s Choice Award

-The Reviewer’s Choice Award is based on a structured evaluation by a jury.
-Posters will be assessed along three main aspects:
+The Reviewer’s Choice Award was based on a structured evaluation by an expert jury.
+Posters were assessed across three main aspects:

 Scientific Soundness

-A poster that fully meets this criterion clearly defines the problem and contribution, and describes the data, methods, and evaluation in a transparent and understandable way.
-Key findings and limitations are summarized, and relevant references and accessible resources are provided to support transparency and further exploration (including FAIR principles where applicable).
+Posters that fully met this criterion clearly defined the problem and contribution, and described the data, methods, and evaluation process in a transparent and understandable way.
+Key findings and limitations were summarized, and relevant references and accessible resources were provided to support transparency and further exploration (including FAIR principles where applicable).

 Scientific Presentation

-A poster that fully meets this criterion is clearly structured, readable, and easy to follow.
-The content is presented concisely, visually well-organized, and accessible to an interdisciplinary audience.
-Key concepts are explained where necessary, and the presenter communicates the work clearly and demonstrates strong understanding.
+Posters that fully met this criterion were clearly structured, readable, and easy to follow.
+The content was presented concisely, visually well-organized, and accessible to an interdisciplinary audience.
+Key concepts were explained where necessary, and presenters communicated their work clearly while demonstrating a strong understanding of their research.

 Scientific Relevance (Novelty & Impact)

-A poster that fully meets this criterion presents a substantive and clearly articulated contribution that advances the field beyond incremental improvements.
-The contribution is well differentiated from existing approaches, its relevance and potential implications are clearly described, and it demonstrates a level of originality and impact that stands out as scientifically outstanding.
+Posters that fully met this criterion presented a substantive and clearly articulated contribution that advanced the field beyond incremental improvements.
+The contribution was well differentiated from existing approaches, its relevance and potential implications were clearly described, and it demonstrated a level of originality and impact that stood out as scientifically outstanding.

 LLM’s Choice Award

-The evaluation is carried out using models with enterprise licenses, meaning that submitted content is processed under strict data protection settings: it is not used for model training, not stored beyond the evaluation process, and not shared with external parties.
-The model will assess the posters based on the same criteria as the Reviewer’s Choice Award, with one exception: since the model cannot attend the poster session, the in-person presentation is replaced by an evaluation of how clear and self-explanatory the poster is on its own.
+The evaluation was carried out using models with enterprise licenses, meaning that submitted content was processed under strict data protection settings: it was not used for model training, not stored beyond the evaluation process, and not shared with external parties.
+The model assessed the posters based on the same criteria as the Reviewer’s Choice Award, with one exception: since the model couldn’t attend the poster session, the in-person presentation was replaced by an evaluation of how clear and self-explanatory the poster was on its own.

 Transparency and Feedback

-At the same time, we are aware that no evaluation framework is perfect.
-We see this as an evolving process and welcome feedback to further improve future editions.
+At the same time, it was recognized that no evaluation framework was perfect.
+The poster award process was considered an evolving initiative, and feedback was welcomed to further improve future editions.